8 Online Teaching Platforms That Will Make You Want to Teach Online

 www.podia.com: Podia is a relatively new platform among others and it looks quite beautiful by design.
 You can handle your courses, digital downloads, customers, e-mail subscribers, payments and data in one place, which is exactly what an online course creator would need.
 What makes it a bit different from others is that you can create downloads to either sell or give away as lead magnets.
 This would help you grow an audience more easily and acquire new customers for your online courses.

 Perhaps you have never thought of teaching online before, but I assure you that you will be amazed once you discover the world of online teaching and the opportunities it offers.

 For more articles on edtech and e-learning, please visit www.growwithtech.net

-Author’s note: This list originally started with 8 platforms and it is constantly growing with newly added platforms.
+Author’s note: This list originally started with 8 platforms and it is constantly revised and growing with newly added platforms.
 Add in the comments if you know a great one too!